OntimizeWeb/docs/_docs/15c-permissions-example.md

 ...
 ```

 The last configuration that we can do it's to define a redirection page to visit when the user does not have permissions to access the page requested.
-To configure this page you need to add the route (or use the ontimize component `403`) to the `restrictedPermissionsRedirect` parameter on the routing module of the component.
+To configure this page you need to add the route (or use the ontimize component `403`) to the `restrictedPermissionsRedirect` parameter on the routing module of the component or the module.
 Example:

-`candidates-routing.module.ts`:
+`candidates-routing.module.ts` (component):
 ```javascript
 ...
 export const routes: Routes = [